iCliniq Logo

 • Ultrasonography visualizes AAA as the focal enlargement of the aorta and focal abnormality at the interface between the blood vessel lumen and the thrombus within the lumen.
 In ultrasound, partially encapsulated hematomas appear as hypoechoic or anechoic space.
 Color Doppler ultrasound helps detect the area of leakage or extravasation.

 • Contrast-enhanced ultrasound helps detect leakage after aneurysm repair and is more accurate (89.3 percent) than unenhanced ultrasound (63.1 percent).
-Contrast-enhanced study of AAA rupture usually requires 2.4 mL of contrast medium.
-Though duplex ultrasound is 95 percent highly sensitive in the diagnosis of abdominal aortic aneurysms, they cannot visualize the surrounding structures properly.
+A contrast-enhanced study of AAA rupture usually requires 2.4 mL (milliliter) of contrast medium.
+Though duplex ultrasound is 95 percent highly sensitive in the diagnosis of abdominal aortic aneurysms, it cannot visualize the surrounding structures properly.

 Computed Tomography (CT):